bestia-dev/efrro_form_c_json/README.md

 2019-08-09 The product name fetch from FattureInCloud, recognize spedizione type from price 2019-08-10 State provincia, modifiable api_key and api_uid, saved in local storage
 2019-08-15 because of credentials, delete all git and GitHub history, instructions for credentials
+2019-08-19 lmake_readme inserts the content of readme.md into *.rs comments (for the docs) and use it in cargo-make doc

 [comment]: # (lmake_readme remove end)